ATLANTA CYBER ATTACK: Iranians indicted for alleged cyber attack that crippled City of Atlanta

-ATLANTA - Deputy U.S. Attorney General Rod Rosenstein announced Wednesday morning that two Iranian citizens have been indicted for a series of cyber attacks across America, including the March assault of the city of Atlanta’s computer systems.
+ATLANTA - Deputy U.S. Attorney General Rod Rosenstein announced Wednesday morning that two Iranian citizens have been indicted in connection with a series of cyberattacks across America, including the March assault of the city of Atlanta’s computer systems.

-We're working to learn more about the indictments and the impact on Atlanta, on Channel 2 Action News at Noon

-The cyber attack caused myriad issues as Atlanta tried to get its systems back online and could end up costing $17 million to taxpayers, according to one report.
+The cyberattack caused myriad issues as Atlanta tried to get its systems back online.

+[READ MORE: City of Atlanta confirms 'ransomware cyberattack' on network servers]

+“We’re glad that these people will be brought to justice,” Atlanta Mayor Keisha Lance Bottoms told Channel 2 investigative reporter Aaron Diamant on Wednesday.

 Rosenstein said the indictment also accuses the same defendants of a similar attack on the city of Newark, New Jersey, and some 200 other victims.

-[READ MORE: City of Atlanta confirms 'ransomware cyberattack' on network servers]

 Mohammad Mehdi Shah Mansouri and Faramarz Shahi Savandi allegedly collected some $6 million from various victims, which also included hospitals and businesses.
-They allegedly were in Iran and used so-called ransomware to shut down the computer systems and then demand payments.
+They allegedly were in Iran and used so-called ransomware to shut down the computer systems and then demand payments to bring them back online.

-The two suspects have been charged with conspiracy to commit fraud and related activity in connection with computers, conspiracy to commit wire fraud, intentional damage to a protected computer, transmitting a demand in relation to damaging a protected computer.

 RELATED STORIES: